-Good hygiene practice, and handwashing in particular, is one of the most effective ways for people – whether at home, at work, in school or healthcare – to keep themselves and their loved ones safe from infection.
+Practising good hygiene, and handwashing in particular, is one of the most effective ways for people – at home, at work, in school or in healthcare facilities – to keep themselves and their loved ones safe from infection.

-But 2.3 billion people lack clean water and soap*, and almost half of all healthcare centres lack handwashing facilities, meaning lives are being put at risk every day because people don't have access to the very basics.
+But almost 2 billion people lack the soap and/or water they need to wash their hands at home*, meaning lives are put at risk every day – simply because people don't have access to the very basics.

 In fact, many get no chance at life at all.
 Every minute a newborn baby dies from infection caused by a lack of clean water and an unclean environment**.